m4cey/remote-spotify/README.md

 This bot uses cookies to authenticate to the Spotify Web API so it does not require a premium Spotify account.

-**It uses cookies, you have been warned! use at your own discretion**
+**⚠️It uses cookies, you have been warned! use at your own discretion⚠️**

 ## Environment variables